 He was recognised by Engineers Australia in 2009 as one of Australia’s 100 most Influential Engineers and has been awarded the River Murray Water Medal by the MDBA.

 Vanessa Sullivan was appointed to the Sunwater Board on 15 December 2016 and re-appointed on 1 October 2019.

-Vanessa is also a Non-Executive Director of the Smart Energy Council (peak national industry body) and Centacare (NFP Domestic Violence and disability support provider) and a member of Hydrogen Australia’s expert reference panel.
+Vanessa is also a non-executive director of Essential Energy, Eco-Markets Australia, the Smart Energy Council (peak national industry body), and Centacare (not for profit domestic violence and disability support provider).

 Jane Williams | Director